Davey-Dev/ch-serv-instructions/index.md

-# How to Host Your Own Dedicated Clone Hero Online Server for Free
+# How to Host a Dedicated Clone Hero Online Server for Free

 Things you will need
 1. Time